minkaotic/front-end-notes/Javascript-Syntax.md

 // result: [ '£5.00', '£4.23', '£6.40', '£8.09', '£3.20' ]
 ```

-### `reduce()`
+### The `reduce()` method
-The [`reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) method executes a given reducer function on each element of the array, resulting in a single output value.
+[`reduce()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) executes a given reducer function on each element of the array, resulting in a single output value.
 - `reduce()` takes two arguments: a callback function (the reducer function) and an initial value.
 - The initial value argument is optional; it represents the value to use as the first argument to the first call of the callback.
-If no initialValue is supplied, the first element in the array will be used and skipped.
+If no initial value is supplied, the first element in the array will be used and skipped.
+> NB:
 - The reducer function takes at least two arguments: an accumulator, which tracks the result of operations thus far, and the current value from the input array.
 - Once `reduce()` has iterated over the whole array, it returns the value of the accumulator.
 - Additionally, the reducer function can take two optional parameters to represent the current index and the source array.

-**Example 1**
+**Example 1** - with or without initial value
 ```js
 const array1 = [1, 2, 3, 4];
 const reducer = (accumulator, currentValue) => accumulator + currentValue;